Andrew-Lees11/PersistantiOSKituraKit/ToDoServer/README.md

 # ToDoServer Component

 ### PersistentiOSKituraKit
-The server component from [iOSSampleKituraKit](https://github.com/IBM-Swift/iOSSampleKituraKit/tree/master/ToDoServer) has been adapted to store data in a mySQL database so even if the server is restarted the data is stored and will persist.
+The server component from [iOSSampleKituraKit](https://github.com/IBM-Swift/iOSSampleKituraKit/tree/master/ToDoServer) has been adapted to store data in a mySQL database so that, if the server is restarted, the data is stored and will persist.

 ### File Structure